muratkrdl/ZombieFPS-GameDev/README.md

 # ZombieFps

-Our goal in the game is to survive
+The goal in the game is to survive

-zombies are coming in waves and they want to kill us
+zombies are coming in waves and they want to kill player

-We have to kill them to survive
+Player has to kill them to survive

 They only die when you hit their heads because they are zombies

-We lose 20 lives every time they hit us
+Player loses 20 lives every time they hit us

-If we run out of lives, the game ends too
+If player run out of lives, the game ends too

 # Gameplay